 - 7 breakfasts and one dinner – in La Calmette.

 - We carry your luggage from hotel to hotel, with no per person weight limits¹

-- Several people transfer are included – see tour itinerary below
+- Four people transfers are included – see tour itinerary below

 - Comprehensive walking dossier, walking Insight Notes™ and 1:25,000 scale maps.